8 Anatomy of Aircraft & Spacecraft

 A cross sectional illustration of an Airbus A380.

-The anatomy of an Airbus A380 commercial transport airplane showing the internal structure and systems.
-Much of the airplane’s internal volume is devoted to the payload (i.e., passengers and cargo) and fuel, which is contained primarily in the wings and belly of the airplane.
+The anatomy of an Airbus A380 commercial transport airplane shows its internal structure and systems.
+Much of the airplane’s internal volume is devoted to the payload (i.e., passengers and cargo) and fuel, which are contained primarily in the wings and belly of the airplane.

 The shape of an airplane’s fuselage (length, cross-section, etc.) depends on many factors, including the number of passengers to be carried.
 Structural strength and weight considerations are also essential design factors besides the shape and form for good aerodynamic behavior, i.e., low drag.